How could Brexit affect my account?

 Can I access my account when I’m in an EEA country?

-As far as we’re currently aware, post-Brexit, customers of The Share Centre should not access our services when they are in an EEA country, irrespective of the reason or length of time they are in the EEA country.
+As far as we’re currently aware, post-transitional period, customers of The Share Centre should not access our services when they are in an EEA country, irrespective of the reason or length of time they are in the EEA country.